-- 1. Successful teaching in the area of licensure - Appraisal ratings among the highest in the school-depicted as "accomplished" level or higher on three of the five standards to include Standard 4 on the most recent summative evaluation or on Standard 4 for teachers on an Abbreviated Evaluation. - Met expectations for student growth - Strong recommendations from principal and peers;
+- 1. Successful teaching in the area of licensure - Appraisal ratings among the highest in the school-and as currently mandated by policy. - Met expectations for student growth - Strong recommendations from principal and peers; - 2.
+Commitment - Willingness to serve as a mentor;

-2. Commitment

-- Willingness to serve as a mentor; - Willingness to participate in on-going annual professional development related to mentoring;
+Willingness to participate in on-going annual professional development related to mentoring;